 Paul also has experience on a full range of environmental regulatory compliance and remediation matters, enforcement actions and civil litigation.

-Paul is proud to serve as a member of Kirkland’s Firmwide Diversity Committee and Racial/Ethnic Minority Subcommittee, and as City Lead in San Francisco for the Leadership Council on Legal Diversity’s Success in Law School Mentoring Program.
+Paul is proud to serve as a member of Kirkland’s Firmwide Diversity and Inclusion Committee and Racial/Ethnic Minority Subcommittee, and as City Lead in San Francisco for the Leadership Council on Legal Diversity’s Success in Law School Mentoring Program.

 Represented GEP Haynesville LLC in the acquisition of Encana Corporation subsidiaries for $850 million.